 Diagnosis and testing

 The condition is confirmed genetically by the demonstration of one or more extra X chromosomes.
 Elevations of puberty hormone levels such as LH (lutenizing hormone) and FSH (follicle-stimulating hormone) are frequently seen.
 Testosterone levels vary but are usually in the low normal range.

 While Klinefelter syndrome cannot be cured, some of its symptoms can be improved by testosterone replacement therapy, which restores testosterone levels to normal range.

 In some cases, surgery may be necessary to correct certain symptoms of Klinefelter syndrome, such as abnormal breast tissue.

 Some boys function quite normally, but learning and psychosocial difficulties may be seen in a significant number.
 These boys benefit from evaluation by a neurodevelopmental pediatrician, early intervention or behavior therapy.

 Fertility can be restored with advanced reproductive techniques, such as surgically removed sperm material and IVF.

-In the Adrenal and Puberty Center at CHOP, our team will work with your family to develop an individualized plan to treat and monitor your child’s condition.
+In the Klinefelter and Other X and Y Chromosome Variations Program, our team will work with your family to develop an individualized plan to treat and monitor your child’s condition.
 In addition to our core team of endocrinology and genetics, your child may benefit from evaluation by neurodevelopmental pediatrics, family counseling and reproductive specialists that are available through our center.